zeditor01/zowe_db2_tools/docs/103_deploy_ums.md

 ![stage3](/images/zowestage3.jpg)

+## Notes on using this page.

 This worked example is NOT intended as a replacement for the installation instructions in the [UMS Knowledge Center](https://www.ibm.com/docs/en/umsfz/1.2.0?topic=server-installing-unified-management).
 Think of it as a worked example that should be helpful in conjucntion with the UMS Knowledge Center.

+The main pages of this repository are written to provide guidance to experienced system programmers who don't need to be told how to perform a PSI install.
+If you want an expanded version of this page covering the basic systems programmer tasks, please switch to [This Page](https://github.com/zeditor01/zowe_db2_tools/blob/main/docs/x103_deploy_ums_tasks.md)

 ## 2.1 install UMS and DAF code. (it makes sense to install DAF and UMS together).